joshblack/getting-started-monorepos/examples/02-why-use-a-monorepo/README.md

 In a monorepo setup, there are typically two ideas of versioning modes:

 - Independent, which lets each package follow it's own versioning scheme
-- Group, all packages have the same version numbers
+- Fixed, all packages have the same version numbers

 Both of these can help solve the maintenance nightmare of the above example.